PotassiumPill/SerialLibraryExample/README.md

 1) SPI and UART stacks require some common functions to run.
 2) Navigate to the [hardware](/SerialLibraryExample/serial_controllers/serial_common/hardware) directory under the [serial_common](/SerialLibraryExample/serial_controllers/serial_common) directory.
 3) Add a new header to this directory for your chip, ie `common_chipname.h`.
-4) Define a namespace for your hardware specific functions, any hardware specific enums, and an enum of type uint8_t `SercomID`, if applicable.
+4) Define a namespace for your hardware specific functions, any hardware specific enums, and enums of type uint8_t `SercomID`, `PinPort`, and `PeripheralFunction`, if applicable.
 For example:
 ```
 #ifndef __COMMON_CHIPNAME_H__
 #define __COMMON_CHIPNAME_H__